trinhnam12345z/AnimeSolution/README.md

 # ASP .NET Core 3.1 Project
 _ASP .NET Core 3.1 Project, design a Anime Website for watching movie,..._

+_Copyright ©2020 All rights reserved | This template is made by Colorlib_

 _For education only_
 ### Required
 - ASP .NET Core 3.1